-This years summer program will focus on building relationships, unity and reconciliation.
+This years summer program has focused on building relationships, unity and reconciliation.
 The mantra is that there is only one race, the human race, so everyone is welcome.
 This year we have served campers representing over 19 different ethnicities, from nations across the globe.
 We will deliver ten days of action-packed programming from July 15 to July 26.
 In addition, we will provide weekly activities throughout the summer to ensure our students are actively engaged in learning and reading enrichment, so they can return to school feeling energized and ready for another school year.